Want to Improve Your Posture?

 “Bring Everything In Towards You”

-You can watch the full lesson here.
+You can watch the full video lesson for free here.

 In this lesson, I explain how getting your balance right naturally fires the reflexes that holds your spine upright and in the correct position.
 This is an active process, but it doesn’t take a lot of energy or effort once you master it.